 – All assumptions and goals were met during the work in clubs.

-– 10 teachers from abroad and 21 teachers from the hosting school, with the leadership of the cultural animator, cooperated together to achieve the final products: https://www.youtube.com/watch?v=M-WN6JfGvHc.
+– 10 teachers from abroad and 11 teachers from the hosting school and 2 teachers from the neighbouring primary schools, with the leadership of the local artists, cooperated together to achieve the final products:

-– 26 students from abroad and 47 students from Kamnik worked together in clubs and between clubs on their final products and by this they developed their cooperative and communicative skills.
+– 30 students from abroad and 36 students from Rozogi worked together in clubs and between clubs on their final products and by this they developed their cooperative and communicative skills.

 – All participating teachers and students developed and broaden their language skills in English and also learnt a few words and sentences in the other schools’ languages, using the five language dictionary.

-– All students (including those with different impediments and guest students with disabilities) were motivated to learn from each other as well as foreign and national languages.
+– All students, including those with different impediments and students with disabilities, were motivated to learn from each other as well as foreign and national languages.

-– Students and teachers explored Slovenian culture and learnt about the history of the area of Kamnik, visiting: the most important places in Kamnik, the Old Town with the Maligrad Castle and the castle and museum in Ljubljana, the school museum, where they took part in a 19th century lesson.
+– Students and teachers explored Polish culture and learnt about the history of the area of Rozogi, visiting: the most important places in Rozogi, Olsztyn, Warsaw (Museum of the Warsaw Uprising, The Old Town), Kadzidło.

 – The students improved their communicative skills by chatting with each other and they made friends with peers from four different countries.

-– All participating students evolved their basic skills by partaking in all planned activities: in drama club – reading and learning the roles, creating commercials and in the other clubs – listening, singing and reading the instructions and fulfilling their tasks.
+– All participating students evolved their basic skills by partaking in all planned activities fulfilling their tasks.

-– Students and teachers improved and promoted their creativity, co operational skills and responsibility participating in the workshops in art, dance and drama clubs.
+– Students and teachers improved and promoted their creativity, cooperational skills and responsibility participating in the workshops.

 – The representatives of the participating schools shared the customs of their countries with the others.

-– The parents of the hosting school were deeply engaged in the workshop activities, even the presentation day, as they took part in the “Escape school” drama, also by preparing meals for their guests and baking cakes, so that the foreign participants tasted the local cuisine and by showing the guests their customs and traditions.
+– The parents of the hosting school were engaged in the workshop activities by preparing meals for their guests and baking cakes and by showing the guests their customs and traditions, so that the foreign participants tasted the local cuisine and got to know some of the traditions.

-– The local authorities met with the participants from abroad at the school and participated in the main event of it.
+– The local authorities met with the participants from abroad at the Municipality Office and participated in the main event of it.

-– The local Tourist Information Centre helped with the tours and gave ideas of the most interesting sights to see.
-They also prepared and gave the souvenirs for the guests.
+– The local Tourist Office “Mówiący kij” helped with the tours and gave ideas of the most interesting sights to see.

 – The hosting school teachers and staff were very helpful, the kitchen staff cooked lunches and prepared second breakfast and snacks for the guests.

-– Both students and teachers admired Slovenian people’s reception, treatment and hospitality.
+– Both students and teachers admired Polish people’s reception, treatment and hospitality.

 – Each participating school presented itself and their country by showing a Movie Maker and PowerPoint presentation, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.